 CCHBC accepts no responsibility for applications that are lost, delayed, misdirected or incomplete or cannot be delivered or entered for any technical or other reason.
 Proof of delivery of the application is not proof of receipt.

-Applications from Community Groups will be accepted on the website from 9.00am on 2nd July 2018.
+Applications from Community Groups opened on the website at 9.00am on 2nd July 2018.

-The application forms are available online at www.deepriverrock.ie/thirstforbetter
+The application form is available online at www.deepriverrock.ie/thirstforbetter

 Community Groups must set out their full details, contact names and addresses, details of the project for which the Community Group wishes to raise funding, amount of funding required, impact on the Community.

-Each application will be assessed at submission stage by mxb Limited (who are situated at registered office 355 Lisburn Road, Belfast, Northern Ireland, BT9 7EP) who have been appointed by CCHBC to manage The Thirst for Better Campaign for and on behalf of Deep RiverRock.
+Each application will be assessed at submission stage by mxb Limited (who are situated at their registered office: 355 Lisburn Road, Belfast, Northern Ireland, BT9 7EP) who have been appointed by CCHBC to manage The Thirst For Better Fund for and on behalf of Deep RiverRock.